Sliding suffix trees revisited: Maintaining leaf pointers in worst-case time

+\begin{theorem} Our algorithm described above correctly maintains leaf pointers on the sliding suffix tree for $W_i = T[\ell_i..r_i]$ in $O(1)$ time per node insertion/deletion, using $O(d)$ working space. \end{theorem}

+\begin{proof} The described steps to maintain the invariants cover all possible cases of insertion and deletion in a sliding suffix tree, and each step can clearly be handled in $O(1)$ worst-case time.
+This can also be observed from our decision trees in Figures~\ref{fig:cases_insert} and~\ref{fig:cases_delete}.
+The correctness of all the cases has already been shown.
+This allows us to answer any leaf pointer query in $O(1)$ worst-case time.
+The working space is clearly $O(d)$. \end{proof}

-We remark that our leaf-pointer maintenance algorithm works in $O(|T|)$ time in the case where the window size $|W|$ is not fixed, since our proofs do not rely on insertion and deletion being executed alternately.
+We remark that our leaf-pointer maintenance algorithm works in $O(1)$ worst-case time even when the window size $d$ is not fixed, and the working space is linear in the current window size.